spaceape3001/yq-vulqan/docs/saving.md

 ## Concepts

-"Save" is the unit that goes to the file... collection of builders.
-Type of save...
+"Save" is the unit that goes to the file... collection of smaller saves.

 "Builder" is the thing that makes things. ... can be a delegate builder, tachyon builder, object builder, post builder, etc